-The Legal Services Corporation began as a presidential creation under Lyndon Johnson in the Office of Economic Opportunity as an effort to provide legal aid to the poor.
-Though conservatives favored killing the program entirely, President Nixon proposed moving it to a federally funded but private, nonprofit corporation in the hopes that it would depoliticize the program.
+Legal Services Corporation v.
+Velazquez was just one episode in a long political struggle over funding for legal services directed at poor people.
+The LSC was the successor to the Legal Services Program (LSP) that was established by the Office of Economic Opportunity in the Johnson administration as an effort to provide legal aid to the poor.
+The LSP quickly enjoyed a good deal of success in the Supreme Court and other tribunals when bringing cases raising questions about the legal and constitutional rights of poor persons.
+Conservatives favored killing the program entirely, but lacked the political power to achieve that goal.
+Instead, President Nixon proposed converting the LSP into a federally funded but private, nonprofit corporation in the hopes that privatization would depoliticize the program.
 He signed the bill creating the Legal Services Corporation (LSC) into law in 1974, two weeks before resigning from office.
-The Corporation is governed by a politically appointed board and distributes federal funds to local legal service providers.
-The continued existence of the LSC depends on annual congressional appropriations.
-The LSC has been controversial since its origins, and its grantees have always been subject to various restrictions, including restrictions on lobbying, political activity, and specific types of cases (including desertion from the military and abortion cases).
-At the outset of the Clinton administration, the Democrats expanded the budget of the LSC dramatically (First Lady Hillary Clinton had been chairman of the board of the LSC during the Carter administration), and the LSC responded.
-Among the recent complaints of conservatives was that LSC grantees had mounted broad legal challenges designed to obstruct welfare reform in the state and to block efforts to evict drug dealers from public housing units.
-When the Republicans took over Congress in 1994, they sought to insulate their policies from legal challenges from federally funded legal aid lawyers.
-Their first budget proposed eliminating the LSC, to which the president strongly objected.
-Ultimately, the two sides compromised with a significant cut in funding for the LSC and restrictions on its activities.
-Among the new restrictions was a prohibition on LSC grantees taking or pursuing cases challenging the validity of the welfare laws.
+The corporation was governed by a politically appointed board and distributed federal funds to local legal service providers.
+The continued existence of the LSC depended on annual congressional appropriations.
+The LSC nevertheless remained controversial.
+Grantees have been subject to various restrictions, including restrictions on lobbying, political activity, and specific types of cases they may bring before courts (including desertion from the military and abortion cases).
+At the outset of the Clinton administration, Democrats expanded the budget of the LSC dramatically (First Lady Hillary Clinton had been chairman of the board of the LSC during the Carter administration), and the LSC responded by mounting broad legal challenges to state restrictions on welfare and to local efforts to evict drug dealers from public housing units, and other governmental efforts LSC attorneys believed inconsistent with the constitutional and legal rights of poor people.
+When Republicans took over Congress in 1994, they sought to insulate their policies from legal challenges from federally funded legal aid lawyers.
+Their first budget proposed eliminating the LSC, to which President Clinton strongly objected.
+Ultimately, the two sides compromised.
+Congress passed and President Clinton signed into law a bill that cut funding for the LSC and prohibited LSC grantees from taking or pursuing cases challenging the validity of the welfare laws.
+This was the restriction at issue in Valezquez.

-With Justice Kennedy breaking from the Court's conservatives in a narrow vote, the Court struck down this restriction on the LSC.
-Of particular note is Kennedy's emphasis on the congressional interference with the judicial function by hampering the freedom of the lawyers who bring cases to the courts.
-As you read the opinions in the case, consider whether the majority seems to value what Justice Scalia calls the "normal work of lawyers" more than the "normal work of doctors"?
+The Supreme Court by a 5-4 vote declared unconstitutional the restriction on LSC funded attorneys.
+Justice Kennedy's majority opinion maintained that congress violated the First Amendment and interfered with the judicial function by hampering the freedom of the lawyers who bring cases to the courts.
+Both Kennedy's majority opinion and the Scalia dissent discussed at the length the Supreme Court's opinion in Rust v.
+Sullivan.
+In that case the justices sustained a federal law forbidding doctors who received federal funds from advising their patients about abortion.
+How did Justice Kennedy distinguish the Rust precedent?
+Why did Justice Scalia think Valezquez indistinguishable from Rust?
+Who had the better of the argument?
+As you read the opinions in the case, consider whether the majority seems to value what Justice Scalia calls the "normal work of lawyers" more than the "normal work of doctors."